Research Team Leader — 1997 to present

-“Overcoming Social and Technical Challenges to Virtual Scientific Collaboration (164K PDF): The Birth of the NASA Astrobiology Institute as a Community of Practice” (with Gail Terry Grimes), Buletinul Stiintific al Universitatii “Politehnica” din Timisoara, ROMANIA, Seria AUTOMATICA si CALCULATOARE PERIODICA POLITECHNICA, Transactions on AUTOMATIC CONTROL and COMPUTER SCIENCE, Vol.49 (63), 2004, ISSN 1224-600X
+“Overcoming Social and Technical Challenges to Virtual Scientific Collaboration: The Birth of the NASA Astrobiology Institute as a Community of Practice” (with Gail Terry Grimes), Buletinul Stiintific al Universitatii “Politehnica” din Timisoara, ROMANIA, Seria AUTOMATICA si CALCULATOARE PERIODICA POLITECHNICA, Transactions on AUTOMATIC CONTROL and COMPUTER SCIENCE, Vol.49 (63), 2004, ISSN 1224-600X

 Co-led an investigation into the social and technical challenges of creating a virtual institute.

 Charged with need and use patterns for technology-mediated communication among 900+ scientists from 200+ academic, government, and private organizations.

 Engaged in full design-cycle from initial needs assessment through the identification of commercial solutions, demoing, testing, and choosing best-of-class and planning and executing roll-out, including training and coaching in the use of the chosen tools.